 If a failure occurs, the system will automatically restart the database and relevant processes.
 If a node crashes and cannot be recovered, it will be automatically rebuilt from its backup files as shown below:

 TDSQL for MySQL complies with applicable Chinese information security standards and has earned many Chinese and international certifications on behalf of TencentDB.

 Security audit is one of the most important tracing methods; therefore, China's Cybersecurity Classified Protection Certification (Level 3) stipulates that an information system should support auditing.
 TDSQL for MySQL provides audit capabilities at the following three layers to deliver complete security protection:

 - In public cloud, all security audit features are configured by default.

 - In private cloud, system operation logging (Chitu system) is configured by default, while database SQL audit and server operation audit features are optional.

-TDSQL provides various open-source security schemes at the database kernel level, some of which have earned the recognition of the community.
+TDSQL for MySQL provides various open-source security schemes at the database kernel level, some of which have earned the recognition of the community.
 The following are some kernel security measures:

 alter table ... drop partitioncommand, the database will not delete the tablespace file immediately; instead, it will rename the file, gradually shrink it on the backend, and finally delete it.
 This feature can avoid system performance fluctuation caused by I/O load surges in the server's file system when a large tablespace file is deleted in one single request.

-When you terminate your TDSQL instance, all data (including backup data) stored in it will be destroyed.
+When you terminate your TDSQL for MySQL instance, all data (including backup data) stored in it will be destroyed.
 Tencent Cloud will not retain the data or actively recover your instance.

 When deploying 1-DC disaster recovery, you should prevent the following failures for your database cluster: